 Figure 1: User's view of the core language and the various presentation formats

 For compatibility reasons, it is the purpose of the present document that the TTCN-3 code obtained from the XML Schema using the explicit mapping will be the same as the TTCN-3 code obtained from first converting the XML Schema using Recommendation ITU-T X.694 [4] into ASN.1 [3] and then converting the resulting ASN.1 code into TTCN-3 according to ETSI ES 201 873-7 [2].
-Moreover, the XML document produced from the TTCN-3 code containing the encoding instructions obtained from the XML Schema based on the present document, will be the same as the XML document produced by the ASN.1 E-XER encoding, when the same XML Schema is converted using Recommendation ITU-T X.694 [4] and the resulted ASN.1 specification is encoded using the E-XER encoding.
 However, due to the specifics of testing, in a few cases the present document will produce a superset of what Recommendation ITU-T X.694 [4] would produce.
 For example, according to Recommendation ITU-T X.694 [4], abstract elements are omitted when converting the head element of a substitution group, while the present document includes also the abstract elements into the resulted union type, thus allowing provoking the SUT with incorrect data.